How Glycolic Acid Helps with Acne

 Further, the FDA has evaluated the cancer-causing ability of all AHAs, including glycolic acid, and determined, "[A]HA ingredients are not mutagenic or carcinogenic, are not reproductive or developmental toxins, and are not skin sensitizers."
 In other words, AHAs, including glycolic acid, do not cause cancer and do not affect pregnancy.2

-Efficacy of Glycolic Acid on Acne
+How Well Glycolic Acid Works on Acne

 There are several studies investigating the effectiveness of both over-the-counter products and professionally-administered peels on acne.